simonqv/erikp8-simonqv-bind/README.md

 ==========

 You do the lab by cloning this repository.
-Make your changes by editing the named config file and adding zone files.
+Make your changes by editing the named config file, adding zone files, and writing answers to the questions from the lab instructions.
 Commit your changes to your local repository, and make sure to push the local repository to the remote repository on KTH GitHub.